derailedapp/.github/profile/README.md

 ## Introduction

 Welcome!
 We're Discoursy.
-We're a small, dedicated, team of developers working on trying to make the best platform ever!
+We're a small team of dedicated developers working on trying to make the best platform ever!

 ***Wanna help?
 Contributing is easy, really!***